datastaxdevs/workshop-spring-stargate/README.md

 - Find all Chevrons in the table
 - Find a chevron by its primary key
-- Find all chevron in oour galaxy (partition key)
+- Find all chevrons in our galaxy (partition key)

 **👁️ Expected output**